 By using an IFISA, you are lending to businesses.
 There is a risk that these businesses will default on the arrangement.
 If this happens, we will try and recover your funds for you; however, if we are unsuccessful, you will lose your capital.
 Please read about the risks involved before lending to any business.
 More details on the risks involved can be found at http://reb.so/risk.

 Yes.
-Simply set up a Standing Order from your bank to pay into your rebuildingsociety Innovative Finance ISA on a regular basis using the reference number provided.
+Simply set up a Standing Order or Direct Debit from your bank to pay into your rebuildingsociety Innovative Finance ISA on a regular basis using your unique user reference number provided.

 You may only use one Innovative Finance ISA in any single tax year.
 This means you could open one Innovative Finance ISA this year and in future years open additional Innovative Finance ISAs.